Virtual-reality based treatment for Canadian armed forces members with combat-related post-traumatic stress disorder (PTSD)

 Who can participate?

-CAF SMs with chronic cr-PTSD who have received previous psychotherapeutic intervention and meet specific inclusion/exclusion criteria may participate in this study.
+CAF SMs with chronic cr-PTSD, PSP, HCPs and civilians who meet specific inclusion/exclusion criteria may participate in this study.

 What does the study involve?

 Participants will be randomly assigned to a 3MDR group (treatment group) or control group (treatment as usual (TAU) group).
-For the treatment group, 2 introductory sessions will be followed by 6 weekly 3MDR sessions and 1 follow up session.
-The control group will initially receive treatment as usual for 6 weeks, and then 6 sessions of 3MDR.
+For the treatment group, 2 introductory sessions will be followed by 6-10 weekly 3MDR sessions and 2 reconsolidation sessions.
+The control group will initially receive treatment as usual for 6 weeks, and then 6-10 sessions of 3MDR.

 What are the possible benefits and risks of participating?

-The nature of the intervention is such that participants will be exposed to a potentially triggering stimulus indicative of a time in their life that triggered their PTSD symptoms; however, it is likely that this is happening to the participant in their everyday life.
+The nature of the intervention is such that participants will be exposed to a potentially triggering stimulus indicative of a time in their life that triggered their PTSD symptoms.
 Based on the emerging evidence base around utilizing 3MDR and interventions for PTSD utilizing virtual reality, there is a chance that the participants will see improvements in their PTSD symptoms, overall functioning, and quality of life.
-Since this is an engaging novel technology, it is possible that adherence to this intervention could be better than traditional psychotherapeutic interventions.
+Since this is an engaging innovative technology, it is possible that adherence to this intervention could be better than traditional psychotherapeutic interventions.

 Where is the study run from?